cameronotoole44/lilvikbot/README.md

 2. it listens to live chat and logs meaningful messages.
 3. every 50 messages, it retrains its Markov model.
 4. at randomized intervals, it generates a message and speaks in chat (if allowed).
-5. once or twice a day, it posts a tweet or Bluesky skeet based on learned phrases.
+5. once or twice a day, it posts a bluesky post based on learned phrases.
 6. it can be manually moved from one chat to another, like when a streamer raids or hosts a new channel.

 ## moderation